 We rely on corporate collaborators and contract manufacturing organizations to supply drug product for our clinical trials and potential future commercial supply chain.
 We have established substantially all of our commercial supply chain for teduglutide and NPSP558.
 We have agreements in place for the production of bulk supplies of the active pharmaceutical ingredients in teduglutide and NPSP558 for our clinical and future commercial requirements.
 In addition, we have manufacturing agreements in place for the production of our fill and finish clinical and commercial supplies of both teduglutide and NPSP558.
-We have also established agreements with other third parties to perform additional steps in the manufacturing process, including testing and storage of our product candidates.
+We have also established agreements with other third parties to perform additional steps in the manufacturing process, including packaging, testing and storage of our product candidates.

 If we secure regulatory approval for NPSP558 in hypoparathyroidism, we will need to develop an injection device to successfully commercialize this product.
 We have developed a prototype of this device and we have a manufacturing agreement in place.
+We are planning to file for market authorization as a drug-device combination, combining our proprietary product NPSP558 with a specific delivery system.